-All pedestrian street crossings shall be marked by ten foot wide crosswalks.
-Those noted in the Emory Village Revitalization Plan shall be constructed of red and dark grey brick pavers with concrete edge bands, similar to those on Emory's campus at Dowman Drive; others should be "zebra" striped 24 inch parallel bands.
+All pedestrian street crossings shall be marked by ten-foot-wide crosswalks.
+Those noted in the Emory Village Revitalization Plan shall be constructed of red and dark gray brick pavers with concrete edge bands, similar to those on Emory's campus at Dowman Drive; others should be "zebra" striped 24-inch parallel bands.
 All crosswalks shall terminate with ADA-compliant handicapped aprons.

-D. Stops for Buses, Taxis and Ride Sharing Services
+D. Stops for Buses, Taxis and Ride Sharing Services.

-Bus stops are shown at two locations in the Village, and pull-offs are provided.
-These are intended to accommodate MARTA and the Emory Campus Shuttle, as well as any future service.
+Bus stops are shown at two locations in the Village and pull-offs are provided.
+These are intended to accommodate MARTA, the Emory Campus Shuttle, and ride share services as well as any future service.

-E. Street Trees
+E. Street Trees.